-See Water the Thorns at the UW Hospital, 600 Highland Avenue, Madison, starting Saturday, April 6 – Friday, May 3 in the C5/2 Surgery Waiting Area.
+Water the Thorns was shown at the UW Hospital, 600 Highland Avenue, Madison in April and May of 2019.

 While walking through Olbrich Gardens Bolz Conservatory, I fell in love with this exotic orchid (left).
 It’s delicate lining and blend of pale greens and burgundies, the unusual curly petals and of course, it’s ruby slipper.
 The two blooms tucked together at first deterred me from painting it, but then I decided to paint it that way to see if you would look twice.